 We can identify a set of arguments and the attacks between them.
-We assume that a set of arguments is generated by instantiating the argumentation schemes, given in table 1, with respect to the interests and preferences Pref of the agents and taking into consideration the justifications G, provided by the OAS.
-Table 3 shows each argument, labeled with an identifier Id, its type $\mathcal V$, and the attacks A that can be made on it by opposing arguments.
+We assume that a set of arguments is generated by instantiating the argumentation schemes (Table 1), with respect to the interests and preferences Pref of the agents and taking into consideration the justifications G. Table 3 shows each argument, labeled with an identifier Id, its type \mathcal{V} , and the attacks A that can be made on it by opposing arguments.
 Based upon these arguments and the attacks, we can construct the argumentation frameworks which bring the arguments together so that they can be evaluated.
-These are shown in Figure 1, where nodes represent arguments (labelled with their Id)
+These are shown in Figure 3, where nodes represent arguments (labelled with their Id) with the respective type value \mathcal{V} .
+The arcs represent the attacks A, whereas the direction of the arcs represents the direction of the attack.
+By instantiating the general VAF according to their own preferences, Ag_1 and Ag_2 obtain two possible arguments against m_1 , and one for it: